 “Evolution is always experimental.
 All progress is gained through mistakes and their rectification.
 No good comes fully-fashioned ... but has to be carved out through repeated experiments and growth.
 The same law controls social and political evolution also.
 The right to err, which means the freedom to try experiments, is the universal condition of all progress.”
 A Gandhi quote from Raghavan Iyer’s, The Moral and Political Though of Mahatma Gandhi, Oxford University Press, New York, 1973, p.
 354.

-One of weapon mentality’s most corrosive myths is that we are stricken by some ill-defined but primeval sin, surrounded by evil because full of it, and thus no good may come from our efforts to improve the world.
+One of weapon mentality’s most corrosive myths is that we are stricken by some ill-defined but primeval sin, surrounded by evil because full of it ; and thus no good may come from our efforts to improve the world.
 We might as well give way to public evil and seek marginal and fleeting self-improvement instead.
-Marginal, in reality, because we backslide with horrific ease, and fleeting because we die soon anyway and our personal upgrades disappear with us.
+Marginal, in reality, because we backslide with horrific ease, and fleeting because we die soon anyway and our private upgrades disappear with us.

-Just like this sentence ̶ the tightening up of which has been as hard for me, as making sense of it has been for you ̶ doesn’t need to be perfect.
+Just like this sentence ̶ whose tightening up has been as tough for me, as making sense of it has been for you ̶ doesn’t need to be perfect.
 Honest error can play a vital part in the scheme of things, if admitted and allowed.
 Perfection is not necessary; excellence is.

 Look; if evil were so prevalent, we’d be run down almost every time we crossed the street.
 That is not the norm except in war.

-The essence of sinful error – or of any other human weakness, for that matter – is that we can straighten it out through gradual stages of learning and self-correction: tasks at which we are expert.
+The essence of sinful error – or of any other human weakness, for that matter – is that we can straighten it out through gradual stages of learning and self-correction.
+We are expert at such tasks.
 In other words, progress entails intentional evolution: personal, institutional, cultural, psychic and genetic: each evolutionary facet interdependent, synergistic and holistically vital.

-Which leaves you the responsibility to find out the linkage between things, people and events: what causes good or evil to increase or decrease, and their relative importance or lack of such―not to the media nor to politicians, but just to you and your peers.
+Which leaves you the responsibility to determine the linkage between things, people and events: that which causes good or evil to increase or decrease, and their relative importance or lack of such―neither to the media nor to politicians, but just to you and your peers.

 The notion of original sin blocks our obligation to improve the world.
-It’s not a matter of abandoning one concept in favor of the other, but of clarifying both at once.
+It’s not a matter of abandoning one concept in favor of the other, but of clarifying both simultaneously.